White Sox vs. Brewers Player Props Betting Odds

 - Robert has put up 116 hits with 30 doubles, a triple, 31 home runs and 24 walks.
 He has driven in 65 runs with 16 stolen bases.

-- Robert has picked up at least one hit in seven straight games.
-During his last 10 games he is hitting .314 with three doubles, a triple, two home runs, two walks and six RBI.
+- Robert has recorded at least one hit in seven straight games.
+In his last 10 outings he is batting .314 with three doubles, a triple, two home runs, two walks and six RBI.

 Robert Recent Games